RFGruener/oncoPredict/README.md

 # oncoPredict

 Note, for questions on oncoPredict, pleast contact us at rshuang at umn.edu .
-The email associated with this account is not regularly checked.
+The email associated with this github account is not regularly checked.

 ___________________________________________________